Our international business units: one goal, individual programmes

 The international business units are systematically working to reduce the environmental impact of operating their shops, offices and warehouses.
 For example, they take measures to reduce water, paper, and electricity consumption in the administrative offices.

-In 2012, Tchibo Poland and the Partnership for the Environment foundation jointly developed a certification standard for ‘Green Tchibo Shops’ and introduced this certification for all Polish Tchibo shops.
+After years of efforts in the field of ‘green office/workplace’, in 2012, Tchibo Poland and the Partnership for the Environment foundation jointly developed a certification standard for ‘Green Shops’ and introduced this certification for all Polish Tchibo shops.
 It is the first environmental certificate in the history of Polish retail.
 In 2013, the standard was further developed with the foundation, for online sales.
-The certificate is awarded for two years at a time.
-Accordingly, a successful recertification process took place in 2016.
-In all, 56 Tchibo shops received the ‘Green Shops’ environmental certificate in 2016.
+In 2017, all 56 Tchibo Shops and the administrative site were successfully recertified.
+A comprehensive monitoring system continually ensures that the requirements are put into action.

-Since July 2015, plastic bags were no longer given out for free in Austria, resulting in a reduction of around 80%.
+Since July 2015, plastic bags have no longer been given out for free at Tchibo Austria.
+Within just a few weeks, this led to an around 80 % reduction in bags given out.
 Since May 2016, Austria has completely eliminated non-reusable plastic bags.
-Instead, the Austrian company offers its customers a selection of reusable bags made from sustainable materials.
-In Switzerland, Slovakia and Hungary, too, no free plastic bags have been given out to customers since 2016.
-The Czech Republic international business unit also introduced the change in 2017.
+Instead, the Austrian business unit offers its customers a selection of reusable bags made from sustainable materials.
+Part of the proceeds from the sale of the carrier bags was donated to MOTHER EARTH, an environmental initiative by ORF and the leading environmental and nature conservation organisations, in 2015.
+A long-term cooperation has developed from this, which still continues and is to continue further in 2018.
+At Tchibo in Switzerland, Slovakia and Hungary, too, no free plastic bags have been given out to customers since 2016.
+Tchibo Czech Republic also introduced the change in 2017.
+At Tchibo Turkey, the introduction of an obligation to pay for plastic bags is planned for 2018.

-Communicating the benefits of sustainably manufactured products to Tchibo customers in all sales regions requires calls for, comprehensive but easy-to-understand customer communications.
-In addition to materials developed in Germany, all the international business units use their own innovative formats, which are adapted to the respective country’s customer and stakeholder requirements.
+Communicating the benefits of sustainably manufactured products to Tchibo customers in all sales regions requires comprehensive but easy-to-understand customer communications.
+In addition to materials developed in Germany, all international business units use their own innovative formats, which are adapted to the respective country’s customer and stakeholder requirements.

-For instance, the international business units in Austria and Switzerland introduced the „GUT GEMACHT“ (DONE IN A GOOD WAY) logo in 2016.
+For instance, the international business units in Austria and Switzerland introduced the ‘GUT GEMACHT’ logo in 2016.
 It distinguishes our sustainable products and makes them quickly identifiable as such.
-‘GUT GEMACHT’ products are either externally certified or incorporate standards and procedures recognised by external stakeholders – for example, chrome-free tanned leather.
-The logo can not only be found on the product packaging, but also at the points of sale, and is used in various media to motivate customers for responsible consumption.
+‘GUT GEMACHT’ products are either externally certified or incorporate standards and procedures recognised by external stakeholders – for example, organic cotton.
+The logo is found not only on the product packaging, but also at the points of sale, and is used in various media to encourage customers to embrace responsible consumption.

-Tchibo’s international business units also embrace voluntary commitment.
-For example, the Austrian international business unit participated in the ‘Tchibo Weihnachtswunder’ Christmas fundraising campaign in 2016 and delivered gifts to SOS Children’s Villages Austria.
+Tchibo’s international business units also embrace corporate citizenship.
+In 2017, the Austrian international business unit participated in the ‘Tchibo Weihnachtswunder’ Christmas fundraising campaign, and gave Tchibo items as gifts to people in need with the help of Vienna’s food bank.